theowright2017/full-rework-of-interactive-schedule-grid/README.md

     - Requires further discussion and investigation
   - Previous grid rendered a list of divs and then visually styled to look like rows, requiring a full refresh on each card interaction
     - As we are now using a HTML table, each 'row' has its own state.
 User interactions with cards now only re-render the individual row
+  - Drag and drop and other card / grid interactions can be easily added and functionality easily extended as required

+  - Further revision is required to port into existing codebase.